Two Hunters

 Two Hunters is the second album by black metal band Wolves in the Throne Room and their debut album on Southern Lord Records.
 The band made minimal use of any digital effects or manipulation in the recording process.
 The vinyl version includes an extended version of "Cleansing" (which is about 6 minutes longer) and a previously unreleased track "To Reveal".
-Two Hunters was critically acclaimed and succeeded in putting the band on the forefront for the black metal scene.
+Two Hunters was critically acclaimed and succeeded in putting the band at the forefront of the North American black metal scene.
 The Daymare Recordings release also contains their 2005 demo on a second disk.